vaishnavm217/itsprojectserver/README.md

 ## Introduction

 The repository contains the codes for the server side of the ITS Project.
-The project has been made using **Django Framework**.
+The Project has been made using **Django Framework**.
 It consists of the models, serializers, views and settings of the project.

 ## Installation